Southern Circuit Film Series

 The City of Hapeville proudly presents the Southern Circuit Tour of Independent Filmmakers.
-The 2020-2021 Series Screenings will continue in Spring 2021 starting in the month February.
-Each film is promptly followed by a Q&A with the filmmaker.
-Free admission for each film!
+The 2022- 2023 Series Screenings will continue in Fall 2022 starting in the month September.
+Free admission and/or access to each film screening!

 **PLEASE NOTE: Due to COVID-19, film dates and screening options may change.
-The February, March and April films will be strictly virtual screenings and will not be hosted at the Historic Christ Church & Carriage House.
-Future hosted events will adhere to the current social distancing guidelines put forth by the Georgia Dept. of Public Health.
+There are six (6) films this Fall Season.
+All hosted events will adhere to the current social distancing guidelines put forth by the Georgia Dept. of Public Health.
+The films will be screened at Christ Church & Carriage House located at Jess Lucas Y-Teen Park, 680 South Central Ave, Hapeville, GA 30354.
+Reception will take place at 6pm and the in person screening will take place at 7pm.
 Please visit this page regularly for ongoing updates and information.
 We will do our best to keep you informed of all screening changes.
-As always, we appreciate your interest in the 2020-2021 South Arts Film Series!
+As always, we appreciate your interest in the 2022-2023 South Arts Film Series!